LabibZ/LabibZ.github.io/_projects/g_cafe.md

 A 2D Cafe Simulation game.
 ![Cafe](/assets/img/cafe.png)

 Boo & Brew was created over the span of a week using the Godot engine.
-Originally inspired by popular titlles Overcooked and Plate Up.
+Originally inspired by popular titles Overcooked and Plate Up.

 **Tech:** _Godot, GDScript, Aseprite_